DeepShift: Towards Multiplication-Less Neural Networks: Benchmark Results

 \subsection{MNIST Data Set}

-Two simple models were trained and tested on the MNIST dataset: \begin{itemize} \item \textbf{Simple FC}: a simple fully-connected model consisting of 3 linear layers with feature output sizes 512, 512, and 10 respectively.
-Dropout layers with probability of 0.2 were inserted in between the layers.
+To verify the performance of DeepShift on a small dataset like MNIST, two simple models were trained and tested: \begin{itemize} \item \textbf{Simple FC}: a simple fully-connected model consisting of 3 linear layers with feature output sizes 512, 512, and 10 respectively.
+Dropout layers with a probability of 0.2 were inserted in between the layers.
 All intermediate layers had a ReLu activation following it. \item \textbf{Simple CNN}: a model consisting of 2 convolutional layers and 2 linear layers.
 The 2 convolutional layers had output channels sizes 20 and 50 respectively, and both had kernel sizes of 5x5 and strides of 1.
 Max pooling layers of window size 2x2 followed by ReLu activation were inserted after each convolution layer.
 The linear layers had output feature sizes of 500 and 10 respectively. \end{itemize}

-A learning rate of 0.01, a momentum of 0.0, as well as batch size of 64 was used to train.
+A learning rate of 0.01, a momentum of 0.0, as well as a batch size of 64, was used to train.
 The training plot is shown in Figure \ref{fig:mnist}.
 The accuracy on the validation set is shown in Table \ref{mnist-results}.